Musée des Beaux-Arts de Cambrai: History

-During the First World War, the building was partially damaged and the museum lost much of its collections: in March 1918, a bomb had ripped open the roof and floors of the first floor and cracked the walls.
+During the First World War, the building was partially damaged and the museum lost much of its collections: in March 1918, a bomb ripped open the roof and floors of the first floor and cracked the walls.
 One hundred and seventy-three paintings, eight sculptures and almost the entire Belmas collection were destroyed.
 In 1924 part of the museum was reopened, with an acquisition policy favouring artists from northern France who had won prizes at the Salon des artistes français before the war.
-The entire museum was reopened on 14 May 1933..
+The entire museum was reopened on 14 May 1933.
 The contents of the museum were completely evacuated for safeguarding following the declaration of the Second World War.
 The museum was subsequently reopened in two stages: the first in August 1946, the second a year later.

 Renovated and enlarged between 1989 and 1994 by the architects Jean-François Bodin and Thierry Germe, the Cambrai museum now integrates contemporary architectural design.
 The museum was redesigned and renovated again in 2018, and the collection was rehung.
 The collections are spread over four levels in a chronological route from prehistory to 20th century art.